gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSingleInterfaceDerivativesCalculator.md

 * `idx_range_1d_1` 1D index range perpendicular to the [**Interface**](structInterface.md), on the patch 1.
 * `idx_range_1d_2` 1D index range perpendicular to the [**Interface**](structInterface.md), on the patch 2.
-* `Bound1` The boundary condition type on the opposite edge of the interface on the patch 1.
-By default, the value is set to ddc::BoundCond::HERMITE.
-If ddc::BoundCond::GREVILLE is given, a treatment will be applied to consider the additional interpolation point.
-Giving ddc::BoundCond::PERIODIC does not make sense.
+* `Closure1` The spline closure type on the opposite edge of the interface on the patch 1.
+By default, the value is set to ddc::SplineBuilderClosure::HERMITE.
+If ddc::SplineBuilderClosure::GREVILLE is given, a treatment will be applied to consider the additional interpolation point.
+Giving ddc::SplineBuilderClosure::PERIODIC does not make sense.
-* `Bound2` The boundary condition type on the opposite edge of the interface on the patch 2.
-By default, the value is set to ddc::BoundCond::HERMITE.
-If ddc::BoundCond::GREVILLE is given, a treatment will be applied to consider the additional interpolation point.
-Giving ddc::BoundCond::PERIODIC does not make sense.
+* `Closure2` The spline closure type on the opposite edge of the interface on the patch 2.
+By default, the value is set to ddc::SplineBuilderClosure::HERMITE.
+If ddc::SplineBuilderClosure::GREVILLE is given, a treatment will be applied to consider the additional interpolation point.
+Giving ddc::SplineBuilderClosure::PERIODIC does not make sense.